 The Butcher’s Daughter might have started as a New Yorker’s stereotype of Los Angeles, but now that this East Coast daytime spot is open on Abbot Kinney, it’s clear just how much they got right.
 There are plenty of juices, salads, wellness lattes, and non-dairy ingredients pretending to be dairy, but even those less inclined to be healthy will find something to eat here.
 The breakfast burrito and pizzas are both worth trying.

 Erven has taken the place of serious vegan spot Real Food Daily in Santa Monica, and continues the healthy theme.
-They’re "plant-based," and do counter-service salads and sandwiches for lunch and have a sharing plates thing going on for dinner.
-The made-to order-sandwiches are a step up from any of the scary tourist-focused chain options on the Promenade.
+They’re “plant-based,” and do counter-service salads and sandwiches for lunch and have a sharing plates thing going on for dinner.
+The made-to order-sandwiches are a step up from any of the scary tourist-focused chain options on the Promenade, but dinner is where all the magic happens.
+You might not even notice the lack of animal products.

 The original By Chloe in New York gets a lot of attention for being the kind of vegan place that even non-vegans can get down with.
 So obviously the disproportionately high vegan population in Silver Lake got pretty excited when By Chloe opened in the 365 by Whole Foods.
 We’re not going to lie - if you’re a carnivore, you’re unlikely to mistake their tempeh-lentil-chia-walnut burger patties for the real thing.
 So while meat eaters should probably just go for the salads and veggies here, vegans and vegetarians who miss the act of burger eating have plenty to like about this place.